micmejia/bible-dump/NKJV/Romans/Rom 8.md

 For the creation was subjected to futility, not willingly, but because of Him who subjected _it_ in hope;

 ###### 21
-because the creation itself also will be delivered from the bondage of [^f]corruption into the glorious liberty of the children of God.
+because the creation itself also will be delivered from the bondage of corruption into the glorious liberty of the children of God.

 ###### 22
 For we know that the whole creation groans and labors with birth pangs together until now.